 Each advance in remote load bank testing bodes well for an industry that is currently expanding at a rate above three percent, annually.
 Researchers predict that this level of growth will continue through 2021, with further innovations on the horizon.

 More Powerful.
-Today’s advanced remote load bank technology puts a substantial amount of power into the hands of test operators.
+Today’s advanced remote load bank testing technology puts a substantial amount of power into the hands of test operators.
 No longer is it necessary for them to rely on the help of dozens of technicians to execute a single test.
 Using the latest tablet-driven remote technology, individual users can control and monitor up to 50 load banks at a time.
 This includes activation of cooling fans, precision control of all load circuitry, as well as on-the-go adjustments for load capacity.
 These features contribute to greater efficiency and cost savings by shedding valuable minutes off each test and requiring fewer technicians.

 More Accurate.
 Remote load bank testing technology also improves the accuracy of test results.
 Custom software scripts allow test operators to pre-program complex, multi-stage tests coordinated between dozens of load banks.
 These customizable software solutions enable technicians at data centers to work with greater precision to emulate real-world conditions.
 Intricate scenarios involving voltage sag and other highly nuanced conditions can now be implemented into testing protocols.

 Naming capabilities also allow for greater customization, letting test operators designate individual or groups of load banks for staged testing.
-This method of identification helps to cut costs by improving communication and allowing technicians to isolate various sections of the circuit and identify the location of outages, should a portion of the circuitry fail at any time during testing.
+This method of identification helps to cut costs by improving communication and allowing technicians to isolate various sections of the circuit and identify the location of outages, should a portion of the circuitry fail at any time during equipment commissioning.

 Improvements in latency standards also contribute to greater accuracy for data center testing.
 The Information Technology Industry Council (ITIC) recommends latency below 16.6 milliseconds per cycle of AC wave.
 Industry averages, however, lag behind that standard at approximately 120 milliseconds per cycle.
 This is where the newest remote load bank technology makes up significant ground.
 A handful of the latest resistive load banks are now able to achieve a latency response as low as 20 milliseconds.
 By edging closer to the 16.6ms goal, load tests are more accurately emulating real-world standards than with the use of prior testing formats.

 More Simplified.
-The kinds of hardware and software enhancements for remote devices mentioned above aid in simplifying the load testing process.
+The kinds of hardware and software enhancements for remote devices mentioned above aid in simplifying the load bank testing process.
 Remote technology allows load bank testing to take place over a shorter period of time and help contractors save on labor costs.

 As is the case in many high-tech industries, load bank testing is rapidly changing to meet customer demand.
 Touchscreen load bank remotes represent the future of load testing and show how the load bank industry is entering the digital age full force.
 Load bank remotes represent the latest and most significant effort thus far to bring load banking out of its analog past and make it more efficient.
 We can expect further enhancements in the years to come.